What should be done if the mayor refuses to register or deletes him from the electoral list? - Registration Refusal Letter

 Who shall I contact

-You can appeal the court's decision to the Court of Cassation within 10 days from the date of notification.
-The appeal is not suspensive: you are therefore not recorded.
+You can form a appeal to the court of cassation against the decision of the court of first instance, within 10 days from the date of notification.

 • Your name, first names